pocesar/apify-query-dataset/README.md

 Most of the time, you won't need to use `customOperationSetup`, since the built-in operators can do a lot by themselves, but they are provided for completeness.

-## Expected Usage
+## Expected Comsumption

-The memory requirements should be low, but you need at least 256MB, the dataset items aren't loaded all at once in memory, but depending on the shape of your query, you may need more.
+The memory requirements should be really low, but you need at least 128MB, the dataset items aren't loaded all at once in memory, but depending on the shape of your query, you may need more.
 The more query parameters you provide, more memory and CPU are required, subsequently your query finishes faster.

 ## Limitations